-Component 2: (8 hours) Externally Set Assignment (50%)- 100 marks
+Component 2: (8 hours) Externally Set Assignment (50%)- 100 marks supporting studies and a final outcome, produced during a supervised test of 8 hours' total duration.
+Externally assessed

 Candidates respond to one starting point set by Cambridge International.
 Candidates may produce work from the same area of study as Component 1, but they do not have to.